The best metal detectors for gold at any budget

 Best discrimination: Minelab Gold Monster 1000

-Minelab Gold Monster 1000
+Minelab Gold Monster 1000 on a plain white background.

 Specs